I am a Holistic Health Practitioner, energy healer, podcaster, Atlanta local, period expert, sexual health educator, and so much more.

 Natural Cycles is advertised to be used as a natural birth control method or as a method to help people conceive.
 According to their site, the product uses BBT (basal body temperature), their app, the app’s algorithm, and optional LH tests.

-Based on the data gathered, the app lets me know if I am fertile today and whether to have unprotected sex or not (based on whether my goal is to conceive or to avoid).
+Based on the data gathered the app lets me know if I am fertile today and whether to have unprotected sex or not (based on whether my goal is to conceive or to avoid it).

 BBT is the body’s resting temperature.
 When I take my BBT consistently each morning I am looking for a change in temperature that tells me if ovulation has occurred.
 How and why?
 Because my body temperature increases after ovulation due to an increase in progesterone production.

 Here’s the thing – I’m not looking for today’s temperature.
 I’m gathering data points to put into a chart to visualize the PAST FEW DAYS.

 With BBT, we’re looking for an increase in temperature that *follows* ovulation (and sometimes we don’t see it for a few days).
 In short…

 BBT can: tell me if I have ovulated AFTER I’ve ovulated